-AP BC CALCULUS - required for HL Mathematics (349100/349200)
+AP BC CALCULUS - required for IB MVC/DiffEq (MAT2041A/MAT2041B)

-This AP course is a prerequisite for higher level IB Mathematics.
-Topics covered include limits, differential calculus, integral calculus, calculus of polar and parametric functions, convergence tests for series and improper integrals, Taylor and

-MacLaurin series.
-Upon completion of this course and its pre-requisite courses, students will have covered all of the topics tested on the AP BC Calculus exam and the required content to continue into higher level IB Mathematics.
-Students are prepared for the AP BC Calculus exam.
+This AP course is a prerequisite for IB Multi-variable Calculus and Differential Equations.
+Topics covered include limits, differential calculus, integral calculus, calculus of polar and parametric functions, convergence tests for series and improper integrals, Taylor and MacLaurin series.
+Upon completion of this course and its pre-requisite courses, students will have covered all of the topics tested on the AP BC Calculus exam and are prepared for the AP BC Calculus exam.